katunopolis/supportbot/docs/README.md

 ## Technical Details

 ### Bot Initialization
-The bot uses a specific initialization sequence to ensure proper connection pool management:
+The bot uses a specific initialization sequence that MUST follow this order:

 ```python
 bot_app = (